-- A letter may be sent to parent(s) requesting that the parent verify and update enrollment information.
-This may be followed by a phone conversation or home visit. - The school staff may examine the Property Appraiser's website to determine the parent's homestead (permanent residence) location.
+A letter may be sent to parent(s) requesting that the parent verify and update enrollment information.
+This may be followed by a phone conversation or home visit. ❖ The school staff may examine the Property Appraiser's website to determine the parent's homestead (permanent residence) location.
 The homestead address of the parent will be a factor to determine the student's zoned school.
 A conflicting address indicates that further investigation is required.

-If it is determined that the student is attending a school outside of their zone, the student shall be withdrawn by the school and must be registered and enrolled in the appropriate zoned school with the exception of a student with a disability, whereby the IEP determines that the student educational services can be better met at another school within the district.
+If it is determined that the student is attending a school outside of their zone, the student shall be withdrawn by the school and must be registered and enrolled in the appropriate zoned school.